You’ll need to know three key factors to calculate how many solar panels you need:

 Your energy consumption is the amount of electricity your home uses annually.
-This number is measured in kilowatt-hours (kWh) and includes all home sources.
-Sources might be appliances, air conditioning units, lights, water heaters, etc. The U.S. Energy Information Administration (EIA) reports that a U.S. residential customer’s average annual electricity consumption was 10,632 kilowatt-hours (kWh) in 2021, with an average of 886 kWh per month.
+This number is measured in kilowatt-hours (kWh) and includes all lights and appliances, such as air conditioning units, water heaters, and refrigerators.
+The U.S. Energy Information Administration (EIA) reports that a U.S. residential customer’s average annual electricity consumption was 10,632 kilowatt-hours (kWh) in 2021, with an average of 886 kWh per month.

 Solar Panel Wattage

 You might think that the best solar panels are all built the same, but that’s not true.
 There are different solar panels for different projects with different energy outputs.
 A panel’s wattage is how much electricity it emits, and most residential solar panels range between 300 and 450 watts of power.
 The higher the wattage, the fewer panels you’ll need.

 The actual formula a solar installation company will use to quote you a solar panel system is as follows:

 - Number of panels = system size/production ratio/panel wattage